top of page

 PALMER TOWNSHIP

 The regular meeting of the Palmer Township Board was called to order at 7:00 p.m. at the Palmer Township Hall, with Chairman Ganz, Supervisor Demeules, and Supervisor Wipper present.
-Also, present was Amy Bragelman Township Clerk.
-Roger Johnson Treasurer joined via Zoom.
+Also present was Amy Bragelman, Township Clerk, and Treasurer Roger Johnson via Zoom.
 The meeting was opened with the Pledge of Allegiance.
+Chairman Ganz asked for a moment of silence for residents that have recently passed.
+Included but not limited to Paul Fors he was 95 years old, past royalty and a longtime member of the community.

-Approval of Minutes: Supervisor Demeules made a motion to approve the February minutes with two corrections one being the price of the Moorehouse property was $431,000 and the second being that Cecil Peterson was on the board for 52 years.
-Supervisor Wipper seconded it and the motion carried.
+Approval of Minutes: Supervisor Demeules made a motion to approve the February minutes.
+Supervisor Wipper seconded, and the motion carried.

 Chairman Ganz made a motion to adjourn.
-Supervisor Wipper seconded and the motion was carried.
-The meeting adjourned at 8:43 p.m.
+Supervisor Wipper seconded, and the motion was carried.
+The meeting adjourned at 7:44p.m.

 bottom of page